MattZhao/AtRisk/README.md

 [![Code Climate](https://codeclimate.com/github/rails/rails/badges/gpa.svg)](https://codeclimate.com/github/rails/rails)
 [![Build Status](https://travis-ci.org/MattZhao/AtRisk.svg?branch=master)](https://travis-ci.org/MattZhao/AtRisk)

-Link to deployed app on Heroku: ???
+Link to deployed app on Heroku: https://immense-bastion-70744.herokuapp.com

 Link to Pivotal Tracker: https://www.pivotaltracker.com/projects/1886649

 **Background/Problem:**
 Care facilities missing old people.
 Orinda families missing young children.
 They just walk away without letting others know that really sucks.
-We need a system to keep track of all the people who has a potential to get lost
+We need a system to keep track of all the people who has a potential to get lost.
+Customer Website: http://cityoforinda.org/index.asp?Type=B_BASIC&SEC=%7BB7C9FC74-5440-4274-BA91-7B9206C8411F%7D

 **Current Solution:**
 The PD keeps a physical binders of their info (name, DoB, characteristics, medical condition, etc. ) with their photos.
 Populate the binder with physical forms filled out by the targets’ families and friends.
 Once the target is missing their parents/care center will call the police department, and the PD will be able to start searching immediately with he available info in the binder. *Problem:* there is only one binder, which means they will need to get back to the office, grab the binder, and then get the info.
 Also updating the binder could be a hassle.